 The time limit of three years for you to register your claim will remain the same after the changes come into force, but it is not a consideration at this stage for those who want to be sure they keep hold of all their compensation.

-So, if you are considering making a personal injury claim, whether you have been injured in a workplace accident or wish to make a road traffic accident compensation claim, get in touch with Sheldon Davidson Solicitors without delay on 0808 9000 990 for free initial advice with no obligation.
+So, if you are considering making a personal injury claim, whether you have been injured in a workplace accident or wish to make a medical negligence compensation claim, get in touch with Sheldon Davidson Solicitors' team of personal injury lawyers in Manchester without delay for free initial advice with no obligation.